-Figure 26.
-Weekly observed and expected number of all-cause deaths in all ages, week 40 2017 - week 53 2020
+Figure 23.
+Weekly observed and expected number of all-cause deaths in all ages, week 40 2017 - week 15 2021

-In 2020, excess all-cause deaths were reported in epidemiological weeks 13 to 20, and week 22.
+In 2020, excess all-cause deaths were reported in epidemiological weeks 13 to 20, week 22 and 45.
+During 2021, excess deaths were reported in week 2 (11th - 17th January).
 This increase in deaths happened outside the influenza season and at a time when we know flu was not circulating (here).
-More recently, excess deaths have also been observed in weeks 44 and 45.

 While these more recent excesses have occurred within the flu season, reports show flu was not widely circulating.
 This suggests the excess mortality may in part be related to COVID-19 deaths and to a fall in presentation to hospital with other conditions (data not shown).
 Excess deaths were mainly in those over 65 years, which is in line with the age profile of COVID-19 deaths.
-Despite delay correction, reported mortality data is still provisional due to the time delay in registration and observations which can vary from week to week; not all registrations for the current week will have been included this bulletin.
+Despite delay correction, reported mortality data are still provisional due to the time delay in registration and observations which can vary from week to week; not all registrations for the current week will have been included this bulletin.